marcosschroh/python-schema-registry-client/docs/faust.md

 This section describe how integrate this library with [Faust](https://faust.readthedocs.io/en/latest/)

-## Avro Schemas, Custom Codecs and Serializers
+## Schemas, Custom Codecs and Serializers

-Because we want to be sure that the message that we encode are valid, we use [Avro Schemas](https://docs.oracle.com/database/nosql-12.1.3.1/GettingStartedGuide/avroschemas.html).
+Because we want to be sure that the message that we encode are valid, we can use [Avro](https://docs.oracle.com/database/nosql-12.1.3.1/GettingStartedGuide/avroschemas.html) or [JSON](https://json-schema.org/) schemas.
 Also, [Introduction to Schemas in Apache Kafka with the Confluent Schema Registry](https://medium.com/@stephane.maarek/introduction-to-schemas-in-apache-kafka-with-the-confluent-schema-registry-3bf55e401321) is a good post to start with `schemas`.
-Avro is used to define the data schema for a record's value.
+Avro and JSON can be used to define the data schema for a record's value.
 This schema describes the fields allowed in the value, along with their data types.

-In order to use `avro schemas` with `Faust`, we need to define a custom codec and a custom serializer able to talk with the `schema-registry`, and to do that, we will use the `MessageSerializer`.
+In order to use `avro schemas` or `json schemas` with `Faust`, we need to define a custom codec and a custom serializer able to talk with the `schema-registry`, and to do that, we will use the `MessageSerializer`.

+For serializing `avro schemas` we should use the `FaustSerializer`.
+For serializing `json schemas` we should use the `FaustJsonSerializer`.

-For our demonstration, let's imagine that we have the folling `schema`:
+For our demonstration, let's imagine that we have the following `avro schema`:

 ```json
 {